Shocking! The Secret Property Empire of Arielle Dombasle and Bernard-Henri Lévy

 Moroccan Properties

-Their affinity for luxury real estate also extends to Morocco, where they've owned multiple properties.
+Their affinity for real estate also extends to Morocco, where they've owned multiple properties.

 Palais de la Zahia